Colonial Penn insurance review 2023

-- State Farm: State Farm won a Bankrate Award for the best term life insurance company.
-It offers a 24/7 payment line, a network of local agents and an easy-to-use mobile app.
+While Colonial Penn does not offer term life insurance, State Farm won a Bankrate Award for the best term life insurance company.
+The provider also sells universal and whole life insurance, along with auto, business, health and home insurance products.
+State Farm offers a 24/7 payment line, a network of local agents and an easy-to-use mobile app.
 If these features are important to you or you are interested in a term life insurance policy, you may want to consider State Farm.

-- MassMutual: MassMutual earned a Bankrate Award for best whole life insurance.
+MassMutual earned a Bankrate Award for best whole life insurance.
 The company earned this title for its high AM Best financial strength score, high coverage capacity and numerous whole life policy riders.
+The carrier also sells term life insurance, along with universal and variable life policies, which Colonial Penn does not offer.
 If you’re looking for a whole life insurance provider with a high coverage capacity, you may want to check out MassMutual.

-- Nationwide: Nationwide won a Bankrate Award for best universal life insurance, largely due to the company’s wide range of riders, high J.D.
+Nationwide won a Bankrate Award for best universal life insurance, largely due to the company’s wide range of riders, high J.D.
 Power score and accessible network of local agents.
-The company also offers life insurance for children.
+The company also offers term life, variable life and life insurance for children.
+Additionally, Nationwide life insurance policies enable you to add a long-term care rider, which can help pay the costs of home or nursing home care.
 If you’re interested in universal life insurance or looking for features like the ones mentioned above, you may want to check out Nationwide.

 Is Colonial Penn a good insurance company?